-The Franklin Senior Center offers a comprehensive array of programs, services and activities to Franklin's elderly and disabled residents.
+The Franklin Senior Center offers a comprehensive array of programs, services and activities to Franklin's elderly residents.
+Our Social Service Coordinator serves non-elders as well disabled individuals and older adults.
 This population's needs are many and varied, and our mission is to determine what needs exist and how to effectively address those needs through relevant programs, services and activities.

-Our goal is to offer needed services as well as opportunities for enhancing the quality of life for our elderly and disabled residents by:
+Our goal is to offer needed services as well as opportunities for enhancing the quality of life for our elderly and disabled residents and their families by: